-Maria Montessori revelutionist early education by putting the child in the center—letting them determine the pace and allowing them to make connections and discoveries naturally and with minimal interference.
+Maria Montessori revolutionized early education by putting the child in the center—letting them determine the pace and allowing them to make connections and discoveries naturally and with minimal interference.
 This book helps to break down the original methods and intentions of this popular philosophy.
 Want a taste of Montessori before diving in to the book?
-Click here for five principle of Montessori from our contributor.
+Click here for five principles of Montessori from our contributor.

 Rhythms of Learning: What Waldorf Education Offers Children, Parents & Teachers by Rudolf Steiner and Roberto Trostli

 Waldorf Education takes the whole child and their development into account through education—including their physiology and how the child-teacher relationship evolves over time.
 If you’re looking for a philosophy that prioritizes nature, art, and practical skills, we highly recommend checking out this book.
 Want to know more?
 Don’t miss our contributor’s post on the basics of Waldorf Education here.